hugoalvarado/hugoalvarado.net/vuepress/cv.md

 ## Currently

-I'm a Lead Developer at [BriteCore](http://www.britecore.com/) where I help write next generation insurance software in the cloud with python, vue and aws.
+I'm an Engineering Manager at [BriteCore](http://www.britecore.com/) where I help write next generation insurance software in the cloud with python, vue and aws.

 ## Technical skills